 |ILC3||LTi cells||Lin- CD56- CD117- CD127- NKp44+ NKp46+||Promote formation of secondary lymphoid tissues, role in mucosal immunity|

 |ILC22||Lin- CD56+ NKp44+ NKp46+ CD117+, CD127+||Secrete IL-17A and IL-22 cytokines|

 |Lineage negative (Lin-) cells are selected according to the methods of Ng, Fairchild for the absence of specific cell surface markers.|

 More specifically in EIMD macrophages and FAPs contribute to effective debris disposal and together with Treg cells they sustain satellite cell proliferation/differentiation and contribute to the resolution of inflammation.
-However, in some cases the original damaging noxa cannot be removed and maladaptive muscle remodeling takes place with persistent inflammation with recruitment of autoreactive T cells (CD4+/CD8+) ending in substitution of myofibers with noncontractile elements such as fat and fibrotic tissue2.
+However, in some cases the original damaging noxa cannot be removed and maladaptive muscle remodeling takes place with persistent inflammation and recruitment of autoreactive T cells (CD4+/CD8+) ending in substitution of myofibers with noncontractile elements such as fat and fibrotic tissue3.

 The adaptive response